 (iii) source modeling and analysis of data from gravitational-wave detectors, and

 (iv) astrophysics of black holes and neutron stars.

-Several scientists of the division are members of the LIGO Scientific Collaboration (LSC).
-The division also supports theoretical studies of gravitational-wave sources and the development of techniques for data analysis for the European Pulsar Timing Array collaboration and LISA, a planned space-based gravitational-wave detector.
-Some members of the division work at the AEI in Hannover and specialise in searches for continuous gravitational wave signals.
+Most scientists of the department are members of the LIGO Scientific Collaboration (LSC), but the department also supports theoretical studies of gravitational-wave sources and the development of techniques for data analysis for the European Pulsar Timing Array collaboration and LISA, a planned space-based gravitational-wave detector.